gamblevore/speedie/Documentation/isms.md

             .ProcessRow(row)
             return true

 Where are the names ("modified/disabled") defined?
 How are they found?
-They are found via the "`syntax is`"  function on `listviewrow`.
+They are found via the "`syntax is`" function!

     syntax is (|ListViewState| s, |bool|)
         if self